sugarcrm/thorn/Docs.md

 # Thorn

-Thorn is composed by a set of helper abstractions built to ease the process of setting up a SugarCRM's REST API testing environment and interacting with it.
+Thorn is composed of a set of helper abstractions built to ease the process of setting up a SugarCRM's REST API testing environment and interacting with it.

 ## Thorn::Fixtures